Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Approximate behaviour of the perturbed sphaleron

 \section{Approximate behaviour of the perturbed sphaleron}

 The series solution \eqref{series.lump}--\eqref{series.E} for the collective coordinate dynamics will now be shown to approximate the evolution of the sphaleron \eqref{kinkantikink} with $x_0=0$ after the unstable mode is excited.
-We do not expect to be able to match the perturbation all the way back to time $t=0$, which would require matching the initial data \eqref{perturb.lump.initialdata} or \eqref{perturb.lump.initialdata.kick} in one of the two scenarios considered for the perturbation.
+We do not expect the solution to match the perturbation at $t=0$, which would require matching the initial data \eqref{perturb.lump.initialdata} or \eqref{perturb.lump.initialdata.kick} in one of the two scenarios considered for the perturbation.
 However, we can aim to find a time $t=\tzero>0$ as small as possible for which $\phi(x,\tzero)$ and $\phi_t(x,\tzero)$ given by the series solution approximately match the perturbed sphaleron.

 Note that the time derivative of expressions \eqref{series.X}--\eqref{series.A} is non-vanishing and consequently the series solution has $\phi_t \neq 0$ as seen from expression \eqref{time.derivative.ansatz}.
 Hence we cannot match the initial data \eqref{perturb.lump.initialdata} having $\phi_t=0$.
 So we consider instead the other scenario in which the initial data \eqref{perturb.lump.initialdata.kick} has $\phi_t$ proportional to the unstable mode.